 - Fencing around a play park that includes barbed wire

 - Badly maintained or defective equipment, eg. roundabouts, swings and zip wires

 - Missing parts of ladders, steps or footholds on equipment that enables children to climb up high

-- Soft flooring that is defective or damaged
+- Soft flooring that is poorly maintained or damaged

 - Hard or uneven flooring underneath or around the equipment

-- Play equipment which has been damaged and is exposing sharp edges
+- Play equipment that has been damaged and is exposing sharp edges

 - Loose seating or handles on equipment used for play

 - Broken play equipment that should have been fixed

 As a result of these playground accidents, common playground injuries include damage to the ankles, head, internal injuries, bones which are fractured or broken, dislocated bones and serious bruises.

 Children’s playground injuries are not uncommon and there are many people who make children’s playground accident claims every year.
 Studies show that around 40,000 children are injured annually on playgrounds and this only includes those who have attended a hospital as a result of their injuries.
 40% of these injuries are caused by equipment.
 Here is the breakdown of the type of equipment which causes these of injuries: